logicly-au/pmhc-mds-spec/table/service-contact/type.rst

   Service Contacts recorded as psychosocial support may be delivered in all episodes of care, regardless of episode type.
-However, it is expected that they will be mainly associated with episodes where the Principal Focus of Treatment Plan is classified as Psychosocial Support.
+However, it is expected that they will be mainly associated with Universal Aftercare episodes where the Principal Focus of Treatment Plan is classified as Psychosocial Support.

 98 - ATAPS